Chapter 1: The First Steps

 Professor McGonagall gave her a searching look, glancing over Hermione and Ron as well, before nodding.
 "Very well.
 Come along then."
 The trio followed her to her office, Harry becoming more nervous with each step.
 She jerked in surprise when Ron placed a steadying hand on her shoulder.

 "Easy, Harry.
-We're here for you."
+It'll be alright."
 She took a deep breath and nodded, even as Hermione took her hand, giving it a gentle squeeze.

 When they arrived at Professor McGonagall's office, she ushered them in, following behind.
 The door automatically closed behind her.
-She moved behind her desk, swishing her wand to produce additional chairs.
+She moved behind her desk, swishing her wand to produce additional chairs for the trio.

 "Now, what did you wish to speak to me about?"